 Sedona’s red-rock monoliths punctuate the blue horizon in fanciful, rounded shapes, imitating the forms for which they are named: Mother and Child Rock, Twin Nuns, Three Golden Chiefs, Eagle Head Rock, Rabbit Ears, Coffee Pot Rock, Cathedral Rock, Steamboat Rock, Mittens, and Cow Pies.

 They glow orange in the rising and setting sun, radiating warmth and peace.

-They pull your attention.
-And maybe your soul.
+They pull at your attention.
+And maybe at your soul.

 Sedona’s rock formations have attracted native peoples from all over the Americas for thousands of years.